ntrappe/CMU_portfolio/POMODORO.md

 Engineering students need to complete giant programming assignments without getting overwhelmed or burnt out.
 Without a way to break up work into smaller tasks and work for shorter periods of time, engineering students will suffer from a lack of productivity and, potentially, fail to complete assignments.

 ## Background
 At UC San Diego, in my Software Engineering course, we were told to create a pomodoro timer.
-We had full control over the design and implementation but it had to abide by the Pomodoro Technique.
+We had full control over the design and implementation but it had to abide by the Pomodoro Technique[^1].

-> [!NOTE]
-> **The Pomodoro Technique:** <br/>
-> → Work for a “pomodoro” (typically 25 minutes) <br/>
-> → Take a 5 minute break after the "pomodoro" <br/>
-> → After 3 “pomodoros", take a longer 15 minute break <br/>
-> → If a “pomodoro” is interrupted, it is forfeited and must be restarted

 ## Research
 ### Analyze the Competition